Into the West (miniseries): Episode 4: "Hell on Wheels"

 Margaret and Ethan decide to continue their journey, but, on November 29, 1864, the night before they have planned to leave, Colonel Chivington attacks Black Kettle's village at the head of the Third Colorado Cavalry.
 Most of the village, including Ethan, are killed at the Sand Creek Massacre.
 Margaret is saved by Black Kettle and flees with the survivors.

-Further altercations between the Indians and the American settlers leads Red Cloud (Raoul Trujillo) to begin to gather the forces that will lead to Red Cloud's War.
-On December 21, 1866, a large band of Cheyenne and Sioux under Crazy Horse (Tatanka Means) attack a supply train near Fort Phil Kearny.
+Further altercations between the Indians and the American settlers leads Red Cloud to begin to gather the forces that will lead to Red Cloud's War.
+On December 21, 1866, a large band of Cheyenne and Sioux under Crazy Horse attack a supply train near Fort Phil Kearny.
 Capt.
-Fetterman (Dylan Kenin) leads a relief party of 80 men.
+Fetterman leads a relief party of 80 men.
 Ignoring orders not to venture beyond Lodge Trail Ridge, he led his troops into an ambush.
 He and his entire party were killed in the attack, later called the Fetterman Massacre.

 General William Tecumseh Sherman meets with Black Kettle and other Indian Chiefs, and Margaret watches another treaty being signed.
-Despite the treaty, Col George Armstrong Custer (Jonathan Scarfe) and the 7th Cavalry attack Black Kettle's Cheyenne village at the Battle of Washita River on November 27, 1868.
+Despite the treaty, Col George Armstrong Custer and the 7th Cavalry attack Black Kettle's Cheyenne village at the Battle of Washita River on November 27, 1868.
 Jacob Jr. has been serving as a scout for the U.S. Army with Custer.
 Margaret is taken captive with other Indian women.
 They are taken to an Army Fort, where she is reunited with her brother Jacob Jr., who tries to help her escape.
 She refuses, insisting on staying with her adopted Indian family.
 Eventually, the U.S. Army abandons some forts, and the second Treaty of Fort Laramie creates the Great Sioux reservation.

 Abe Wheeler continues to work on the railroad until the First transcontinental railroad was completed on May 10, 1869, when the driving of the Golden Spike joins the Union Pacific and Central Pacific Railroads at Promontory Summit in Utah.
 Abe parts company with Chow-Ping.

 Meanwhile, Daniel Wheeler is seeking fortune by collaborating with Central Pacific Railroads and creating railroad boomtowns, exploiting the debaucheries of new settlers.
 He starts with North Platte, Nebraska with his sons Robert and Jackson as assistants, and by May 1868 they are in Cheyenne.
 Robert brings Clara along, and romance develops between them, while Daniel strongly disapproves their relationship.
 Robert disagrees with Daniel's corruptive way of business, and grows distant from his father.
 After the Transcontinental Railroad is completed, Robert and Clara decide to strike out on their own, leaving behind the life dominated by the greedy Daniel.